Archive for the ‘Vampires’ Category

 THE final showdown in Dracul takes place in a city of the dead similar to the one in the 1932 film Vampyr.

 Vampires run amok in a women’s prison in the gorgeously illustrated graphic novel Night Cage.
-When a newly made vampire is sentenced to an escape-proof, underground slammer, she quickly begins to spread the contagion.
+When a newly made vampire is sentenced to an escape-proof, underground slammer, she stealthily begins to spread the contagion.

 Over the years, a wide range of big stars have played vampires, from Brad Pitt to Don Rickles.
 Other celebrities have never donned pointy fangs, but ought to give it a whirl, because they ALREADY look a lot like vampires.
 Here are some top stars who would make very convincing vampires without breaking a sweat.